cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/tf_start/tf_geting_started.md

 In this example, we will use an example module from the [Cloudify Community GitHub repository](https://github.com/cloudify-community/tf-source).
 Provide the following information under the "Terraform module details" section:

-* **Terraform module source:** Provide the following URL to the Cloudify Community example: https://github.com/cloudify-community/tf-source/archive/refs/heads/main.zip
+* **Terraform module source:** Provide the following URL to the community example: https://github.com/cloudify-community/tf-source/archive/refs/heads/main.zip
 * **Terraform module folder:** Select `tf-source-main/template/modules/public_vm` from the dropdown menu.

 A dialog will pop up on the screen and ask you if you want to automatically define detected variables and outputs.
 Click "Yes" on this dialog.